HefnySco/andruav_ap_wiki/source/andruav-fpv.rst

 #.
 Ability to stream video to multiple GCSs.

 #.
-Ability to receive stream from multiple drones simultaneously using :ref:`andruav-web-client`.
+Ability to receive stream from multiple drones simultaneously using :ref:`webclient-whatis`.

 #.
 Ability to use camera zoom and flash.